Get Immunized

 These may not be all the possible side effects of a COVID-19 vaccine.
 Serious and unexpected side effects may occur, as these vaccines are still being studied in clinical trials.

-Please report any potential side effects experienced from COVID-19 vaccination to the Vaccine Adverse Event Reporting System, a program co-managed by the U.S. Centers for Disease Control and Prevention and the Food and Drug Administration to ensure that all recommended vaccines remain safe.
+We encourage COVID-19 vaccination recipients who experience any vaccine side effects to file a report with the Vaccine Adverse Event Reporting System, a program co-managed by the U.S. Centers for Disease Control and Prevention and the Food and Drug Administration.
+The adverse effects reported will be used as an important data point in future COVID-19 vaccine recommendations.

 Getting immunized is easy.
 Vaccines are available at the doctor’s office or pharmacies — and are usually covered by insurance.